mwa0414/PowerBI-Telecom-churn-Analysis/README.md

 # About the Data

 The dataset is a Microsoft Excel file that contains one table, consisting of **7,043 rows and 23 columns of PhoneNow Telecoms** customer information, which includes, customer Demographics, Account Information, and Service Subscriptions.
-The data was gotten from Forage.
+The data was gotten from [https://www.theforage.com].